jdb/jdb.github.com/counter.rst

 (43, 44, 54)

 As generators are functions which can be resumed, they keep their
 state: they can keep track of a counter.

-Which one do you prefer?
+Which counter implementation do you prefer?